wlsf82/random-select-with-disabled-option/README.md

 # random-select-with-disabled-option

-Sample project to demonstrate how to select a random option from a select field with a disabled option.
+Sample project to demonstrate how to select a random option from a select field with disabled options.

 ## Pre-requirements